alexjlockwood/ShapeShifter/README.md

 -----

-[Shape Shifter](https://alexjlockwood.github.io/ShapeShifter/) is a web-app that simplifies the process of creating SVG-based [path morphing animations][adp-path-morphing].
+[Shape Shifter](https://alexjlockwood.github.io/ShapeShifter/) is a web-app that simplifies the creation of [icon animations][adp-icon-animations] for Android, iOS, and the web.

 This tool currently exports to standalone SVGs, SVG spritesheets, and CSS keyframe animations for the web, as well as to